trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 On completing the PSI round, the SDK queries each registered module for the number of DSI rounds it requires.
 This is done by invoking the modules callback with the `SDO_SI_GET_DSI_COUNT` type.
 The module is expected to return the number of DSI key-value pairs it requires in the `count` callback parameter.

 When the DSI round for a module begins, the SDK will call the modules callback with the `SDO_SI_GET_DSI` type.
 The *`count`* parameter will indicate the ‘index’ of the DSI key-value pair being requested by the SDK.
 The SDK uploads each key-value pair to the Owner Server in the same order.
-The module may choose to ignore the ‘index’ sent by the SDK but it is advisable for the module to return key-value data based on this index.
+The module may choose to ignore the ‘index’ sent by the SDK, but it is advisable for the module to return key-value data based on this index.
 This callback will be invoked as many times as specified by the module by the prior `SDO_SI_GET_DSI_COUNT` return value (the ‘index’ value will vary from 0 to `count-1`).

 Key-values are returned in the `sv.key` and `sv.value` parameter fields.
 The `sv.key` must strictly be an `NULL` terminated ASCII string.
 The `sv.value` is also a `NULL` terminated ASCII string but could also be a Base64 encoded binary value.
-It is assumed that the Owner Server knows how to interpret a particular key-value from a particular module.
+It is assumed that the Owner Server knows how to interpret a particular key-value from a module.
 The module must include Base64 encoding capabilities if required.

 The very first key-value returned by a module (‘index’ zero) must be an activation value indicating whether the module is active or not.
-The key value must be `“active”` and the value must be `“1”` if the module is active or `“0”` if the module is not active.
+The key value must be `“active”`, and the value must be `“1”` if the module is active or `“0”` if the module is not active.
 If the module is not active, the Owner Server will not send and DSI messages to the module.
 This requires each module to have at least one DSI – that is, the count value returned for the `SDO_SI_GET_DSI_COUNT` callback type must be at least `1.` See the SDO Protocol Specification for more information on module activation and deactivation.

 Note that DSI is one way – from device to Owner Server.
 The Owner Server cannot respond to any DSI message during this phase.
 It can however respond to a prior DSI message in the next, OSI phase.